Boonstra/Slideshow/readme.txt

 == Changelog ==

 = 2.2.19 =
+*	Slideshows can now detect when their stylesheet isn't loaded and load their own when this is the case.

 = 2.2.18 =
 *	Added option to select whether or not search engines should follow a slide's link.